Soekisno Hadikoemoro: Academic career

-In the Andalas University

 On 5 September 1962, the Minister of Higher Education and Science enacted a decree which formally appoints Hadikoemoro as the Dean of the Faculty of Agriculture in the Andalas University.
 After a year, on 1 May 1963, Hadikoemoro was transferred as the Dean of the Faculty of Mathematics and Natural Science, and was later promoted to the office of the Assistant Rector III of the Andalas University on 31 December 1963.

-In the Cenderawasih University

 Three years later, Hadikoemoro received a decree dated 28 November 1965 about his appointment as the Dean of the Faculty of Agriculture in the Cenderawasih University since 1 February 1966.
-Less than a year later, on 16 Juni 1966, he was appointed as the Assistant Rector I of the Cenderawasih University.
+Less than a year later, on 16 June 1966, he was appointed as the Assistant Rector I of the Cenderawasih University.

-Rector of the Cenderawasih University

 After four years as an assistant rector, on 21 August 1970, Hadikoemoro was officially appointed by President Suharto as the Rector of the Cenderawasih University, replacing Colonel August Marpaung.
 He later held concurrent office as the acting Head of the Irian Jaya Regional Office of the Ministry of Education and Culture in 1 March 1971.
 During this period, the university began regularly publishing the Irian scientific bulletin, which was the result of collaboration between the university and the Summer Institute of Linguistics (SIL).
 He held the office as the Rector of the Cenderawasih University until 21 January 1975, when he was replaced by Rubini Atmawidjaja.

-Director General of Private Colleges

 After ten years in Irian Jaya, Hadikoemoro was assigned an office with a nationwide authority.
-He was appointed by the Minister of Education and Culture as the Director General of Private Colleges.
+He was appointed by the Minister of Education and Culture as the Director of Private Colleges and served in the position from 1974 until 1987.
+He later joined the Trisakti University and became a professor as well as the chairman of the university's board of trustees.
+He died in Bekasi on the midnight of 14 March 2013.

+Legacy

+The main library of the Pekalongan University is named after him.